angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/cross-device-concept-overview.md

-# Cross-device experiences in Microsoft Graph
+# Overview for cross-device experiences in Microsoft Graph

 {Describe a common context for the activity feed and device relay modules, to serve developers in the explore stage of their journey.}